BabylonJS/OldDocumentationSite/content/snippets/utilities/Increasing_Facets.md

----
-PG_TITLE: Increasing Facets of a Mesh
----

 # Increasing Vertices of a Mesh

 The appearance of a softbody or the effect of a shader depends on the number of facets the mesh has.
 Some meshes